ibm-cloud-docs/activity-tracker/iam.md

 {{site.data.keyword.attribute-definition-list}}

 # Managing access with IAM
 {: #iam}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 Access to {{site.data.keyword.at_full_notm}} service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 {: shortdesc}

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by {{site.data.keyword.atracker_short}} as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by {{site.data.keyword.at_short}} as operations that are allowed to be performed on the service.
 An action is mapped to an IAM platform or service role that you can assign to a user.

 For more information about the steps to assign IAM access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
 - When you assign policies to users, use `atracker` for the service name in the CLI command or API call for {{site.data.keyword.atracker_short}}.
 Use `logdnaat` for {{site.data.keyword.at_short}} hosted event search offerings.